tharunrajsoma/Contact-Manager-Using-MEAN-Stack/README.md

 - MongoDB - [Download & Install MongoDB](https://www.mongodb.com/download-center), and make sure it's running on the default port (27017).
 Server download is recommended.

 ### MongoDB setup
-- Create database directory - Create the data directory where MongoDB stores data.
+- Create a database directory - Create the data directory where MongoDB stores data.
 MongoDB’s default data directory path is the absolute path \data\db on the drive from which you start MongoDB.
 ```
   cd C:\
   md "\data\db"